 Clearly, many vulnerable consumers will not be able to meet these three criteria without significant support.
-A voluntary system ensures that only those consumers with the resources, knowledge and capacity to change will adopt the new demand tariff.
+An opt-in system ensures that only those consumers with the resources, knowledge and capacity to change will adopt the new demand tariff.

 The benefit of having a voluntary system is that it places the onus on the electricity sector to ensure that consumers are capable and willing participants.
 To this end, much work must be done to ensure that consumers fully understand the implications of shifting to a demand tariff.

 Energex should engage with the Queensland government to implement both widespread and targeted education programs so that all consumers, no matter their background, can be confident they can make appropriate decisions.
 This will require a range of delivery methods that respond to the needs of different consumers with more intensive education programs for certain types of consumers, such as older Queenslanders.
 If consumers do not have the knowledge to inform their behaviour the result will be higher electricity prices.

 While the move to a voluntary system is applauded, it does come with risks.
-National Seniors is cognisant that a voluntary system might impact negatively on households that delay or do not sign up for the peak demand tariff.
+National Seniors is cognisant that an opt-in system might impact negatively on households that delay or do not sign up for the peak demand tariff.
 Logically, people will only choose to move to a peak demand tariff if it is cheaper or if it provides the potential to be cheaper than existing tariffs.
-Otherwise, why would anyone choose to move to a tariff whose only discernable feature is that it will cost extra if consumers do not adapt their behaviour?
+Otherwise, why would anyone choose to move to a tariff whose only discernible feature is that it will cost extra if consumers do not adapt their behaviour?

 In this regard, National Seniors is concerned that Energex's revenue recovery model will result in higher prices for those who do not adopt the demand tariff.
-Because Energex must always generate the exact amount of income approved by the Australian Energy Regulator (AER), any reduction in revenue from customers adopting the peak demand tariff will have to be recovered from customers using other tariffs.
+As the AER issues paper acknowledges, changing tariff approaches does not allow distributors to earn more revenue overall because "any over or under recovery of revenue compared to their annual allowance is balanced in subsequent years".
+Because Energex must always generate the exact amount of income approved by the AER, any reduction in revenue from customers adopting the peak demand tariff will have to be recovered from customers using other tariffs.

-National Seniors argues that late adopters and non-adopters should not crosssubsidise less vulnerable consumers able to use the new tariff to reduce their electricity bills.
+National Seniors argues that late adopters and non-adopters should not crosssubsidise consumers able to use the new tariff to reduce their electricity bills.
 This would clearly contravene the principles of "equity" and "no cross subsidisation" set out by Energex as part of the program to reform tariffs.

-National Seniors is also concerned about the requirement to make consumers pay for the installation of smart meters.
+National Seniors is also concerned about the requirement to make consumers pay for the installation of smart meters and reprogramming of those already installed.
 This could pose a significant impost for seniors on low, fixed incomes.
 This would be especially problematic if the price of smart meters and associated technologies impacts on a consumer's capacity to reduce their electricity use during times of peak demand.
 Low-income households should not be disadvantaged because they cannot afford to purchase more advanced smart meters (and other appliances) that help them manage their use.
 The cost of smart meters and associated technologies should reflect the capacity of low-income households to pay.